Trekking in Peru – What to Bring

-Trekking the Inca Trail is a wonderful experience but it does require a bit of preparation.
+Trekking in Peru is a wonderful experience but it does require a bit of preparation.

 Ensuring you pack the right clothing and equipment will make all the difference in you properly enjoying this incredible adventure.